HackerStallions/Writeups/FE_CTF2022/button-less/button-less.md

 gtkwave test2.vcd
 ```

-Inspecting the thousands of waveforms show that most a unchanging.
+Inspecting the thousands of waveforms show that most are unchanging.
 But we notice some interesting changes.
-From 15.1 us a lot of the initial behavior changes, and a bunch of signals spring to life.
+From 15.1 µs a lot of the initial behavior changes, and a bunch of signals spring to life.

 ![Testbench signals](tb.png)

 My immediate thinking here is that this is an inbuilt reset generation circuit causing this.
-And sure enough if you trace through the carry chain logic one of the short carry chains is used to generate an initial power-on reset for the rest of the FPGA circuitry.
+And sure enough, if you trace through the carry chain logic one of the short carry chains is used to generate an initial power-on reset for the rest of the FPGA circuitry.
 This shouldn't technically be a necessity but it could be a hardware detail requiring this.

 Further, looking at the signals, especially `n1062` and `n1096` shows that some circuit is sampling with a rate of about 115200 samples per second and doing something for 2 periods every 10th cycle.
 This smells a lot like a UART signal generator which is idle.
 We will note this down for later investigations.